johntringham/SeedGangGamesBlog/source/_posts/vectorpark-egg.md

 With just these concepts you could do a huge number of things, as long as you could mentally frame them in this 2D flipbook based system.

 For example, for a platformer, you could have your player be a movieclip with several running-animation frames, and some idle animation frames.
 You could then position it correctly using `_x` and `_y`, and use some `gotoAndPlay()` calls to make sure the player flipbook was playing correctly as they ran about, and then another `gotoAndPlay()` to show the idling animation.

-With this system you could remake Pacman or Mario.
+With this flipbook-based system you could remake Pacman or Mario.
 You could make a point-and-click adventure, or a tower defence game, or basically any game as long as:

 - It was 2D
 - Animations were pre-drawn and stored in these flipbooks

 Flash, as a game engine, gave you very little in way of features compared to modern day software like Unity or Godot - but at it's core the intuitiveness of the 'flipbooks-with-scripts' system was the reason it was so wildly successful at getting teenage weirdos like myself into game development.

 The downside is that this flipbook system had an artistic footprint.
 It was the game-development equivalent of the South Park animation style.
-You can see the repercussions of this framework of game development in practically all flash games - in QWOP, Bloons, Madness Interactive, Alien Hominid, or countless others.
+You can see the visual repercussions of this framework of game development in practically all flash games - in QWOP, Bloons, Madness Interactive, Alien Hominid, or countless others.

 ![](vectorpark-egg/alienhomonid.png)
 _[Alien Hominid](https://www.newgrounds.com/portal/view/59593) By Tom Fulp and Dan Paladin released 2002._